checker2/GridView/README.md

 # GridView

 GridView is a Delphi VCL grid component for displaying records, arrays, collections, and any other data in the form of tables.
-It is a native and fast virtual grid designed to display external data using event handlers without internal data storage like Delphi TStringGrid.
+It is a native and fast virtual grid without internal data storage designed to display external data using event handlers.

 ## Feautres

+- Event-driven architecture.
 - Up to 2147483647 rows.
-- Multiline header.
+- Multiline header with column click support.
 - Windows themes support.
 - Unicode support.
 - DB version included with multiselecting.